No one should have to choose between adventure and safety!

 ✔ Stock up on safe travel snacks before boarding.

-Pro Tip: Always pack a backup meal in your carry-on, just in case your “gluten-free” meal doesn’t show up.
+Always pack a backup meal in your carry-on, just in case your “gluten-free” meal doesn’t show up.

-How to Stay Safe While Dining Out
+Eating Out Gluten-Free: How to Stay Safe at Restaurants

-Step 1: Research Gluten-Free Restaurants in Advance
+Step 1: How to Research Gluten-Free Restaurants Before You Travel

 Use these gluten-free travel apps before your trip: